coding-velociraptor/node-api-dotnet-simple/README.md

 ## Getting Started

-Install the dependencies for the Node.js application `npm install` and run `npm start`.
+Install the dependencies for the Node.js application `npm install`, `npm run build` and run `npm start`.